chenxun0618/NEU-Registrar/public/views/README.md

 ### Schedule Submission Page

 The main page of the app.
-Contains the schedule data.
+Loads the schedule data.
 (See the Services folder for Schedule object information.)
 Shows a list of all the classes, highlighted yellow if they have been edited, green if they have been newly added, or red if they are marked for deletion.
 A status box at the top of the schedule shows data on how recently the schedule has been edited (saved, submitted, rejected, or approved).
+For non-admins, Save and Submit are performed here.
+For admins, Accept and Reject are performed here.

 ## User